Officials: State, Nassau police to patrol Hempstead Village

 The increased police presence is needed to deter a rise in violence amid a series of fatal shootings linked to warring factions of the Bloods, Crips and 18th Street gangs, said Nassau Police Commissioner Patrick Ryder.

-The additional resources, which will be deployed during targeted hours throughout the 55,000-person village, is also expected to restore a sense of calm in a community ravaged by a half dozen murders in the first seven months of 2018, Ryder said.
+The additional resources, which will be deployed during targeted hours throughout the 55,000-person village, is also expected to restore a sense of calm in a community ravaged by a half-dozen murders in the first seven months of 2019, Ryder said.

 "It's that sense of security to the community," Ryder said at a news conference in Hempstead.
 "They see an extra presence.
 They know there is extra law enforcement out there.
 It's a deterrent for the bad guy."

-The plan calls for two uniformed Nassau Police officers and two State Police officers to patrol the village, alongside members of the Hempstead Village Police Department for the next 30 days.
+The plan calls for two uniformed Nassau Police officers and two state troopers to patrol the village alongside members of the Hempstead Village Police Department for the next 30 days.
 The Nassau officers, Ryder said, would work only overtime shifts that are paid by the county.

 A state police spokeswoman declined to confirm details about the plan, arguing it would jeopardize officer safety, but said the department would share intelligence resources and deploy "high visibility patrols" in the village.

-Nassau County Executive Laura Curran said she reached out to Gov. Andrew M. Cuomo’s office in recent weeks to discuss ways to help the village reign in gang homicides.
+Nassau County Executive Laura Curran said she reached out to Gov. Andrew M. Cuomo’s office in recent weeks to discuss ways to help the village rein in gang homicides.

 "This is about making sure that every child is safe and that families can enjoy their communities," Curran said Friday.